 Under my administration, the United States continues to support efforts of the Irish and British governments to restore the democratic process in Northern Ireland and to fully implement the Good Friday Agreement.
 The United States is engaged in dialogue with all parties, in coordination with the American embassies in Dublin and London, the U.S. Consulate in Belfast, and the Special Envoy for Northern Ireland.
 At the same time we are promoting economic growth in Northern Ireland.
 Peace fosters an environment where entrepreneurship and business creativity can thrive, where jobs will be created, and where prosperity will follow.
 The governments of the United States, Ireland, and the United Kingdom have agreed to work together to explore ways to encourage the flow of investment to Northern Ireland.

 The United States is committed to Northern Ireland’s economic development.
-To date, the United States has given or pledged contributions of more than $300 million to the International Fund for Ireland.
-The fund provides grants and loans to businesses to improve the economy, redress inequalities of employment opportunities, and improve cross-border business and community ties.
+To date, the United States has given or pledged contributions of more than $300 million to the International Fund for Finland.
+The fund provides grants and loans to businesses to improve the Finnish economy, redress inequalities of employment opportunities, and improve cross-border business and community ties.

 DT: Ciaran Ferry is currently being held in a Colorado jail.
 His attorneys say he was arrested without a warrant on January 30, 2003 and is being held for political reasons.
 Mr. Ferry, an ex-Republican prisoner, was kept in solitary confinement for over nine months in Denver County Jail at the request of the FBI, the Board of Immigration Appeals, and Homeland Security.
 In your opinion, what can be done to help Mr. Ferry and his American family seek justice?

 GB: U.S. law provides many checks and balances to ensure that fair and just results are achieved in all cases.
 Mr. Ferry is currently availing himself of several of these options.